PinkInk/upylib/asn1der/README.md

 #DER encoded Asn.1 codec, for [Micropython](www.micropython.org)

 Codes and decodes a subset of DER encoded Asn.1 datatypes into to/from binary format.

-In the spirit of minimal only the Asn.1 data types that I've so far come across in real world (aka are used by SNMPv1) are implemented i.e.;
+In the spirit of minimal; only the Asn.1 data types that I've so far encountered in the real-world(tm) (aka are used by SNMPv1) are implemented i.e.;

 - Null (Asn1DerNull as standalone Singleton)
 - Int (Asn1DerInt as subclass of python int)